 Keith Ashley (Ph.D.
 University of Florida, 2003) is an archaeologist and associate professor of anthropology.
 His current research focuses on the Indigenous peoples and histories of southeastern North America, particularly Florida.
 Presently, he is exploring the involvement of St. Johns River fisher-hunter-gatherers in the broader world of Indigenous farmers during the 10th through the 13th centuries CE.
 His research also delves into the 16th and 17th century social landscape of the Indigenous Timucua-speaking Mocama.
 He is actively involved in archaeological excavations with UNF students throughout northeastern Florida.

-Christopher Baynard is Associate Professor in Geospatial Technologies in the Department of Economics and Geography.
+Christopher Baynard is an associate Professor in Geospatial Technologies in the Department of Economics and Geography.
 He joined the Coggin College of Business in 2008, where he teaches courses in GIS (Intro and Intermediate), GIS and economic geography, remote sensing and aerial photography and mapping, as well as directed independent study classes.
 Additionally, Professor Baynard has developed and led Study-Abroad courses focused on the wine industry, renewable energy, and natural resource management in Argentina and Chile, Spain and Portugal, Holland and Germany.

 James Beasley is an associate professor at the University of North Florida where he teaches rhetorical history, theory, and research.
 His work has been published in CCCC, Rhetoric Review, and Enculturation.
 He is the author of Rhetoric at the University of Chicago and the co-author of Dramatism and Musical Theater: Experiments in Rhetorical Performance with Kimberly Eckel Beasley, both published by Peter Lang Publishing.

-Denise Bosey is associate professor of history at the University of North Florida and North American editor-in-chief of the Ethnohistory journal.
+Denise Bossy is an associate professor of history at the University of North Florida and North American editor-in-chief of the Ethnohistory journal.
 She received her BA from Princeton University and her PhD from Yale University.
 Her teaching and research focus on Florida, local Indigenous history, public and digital humanities, and the Native South.
 Her award-winning publications include The Yamasee Indians: From Florida to South Carolina (University of Nebraska Press 2018).
-Her forthcoming book Yamasee: Indigenous Mobility and Power in the Early South, is under contract with the Omohundro Institute at the University of North Carolina Press.
+Her forthcoming book, Yamasee: Indigenous Mobility and Power in the Early South, is under contract with the Omohundro Institute at the University of North Carolina Press.
 She is currently working with Dr. Keith Ashley on a public-facing book and digital humanities site that examine the deep history of the Mocamas, Guales, and Yamasees of Northeast Florida.
 This work is being funded by a 3-year National Endowment for the Humanities Collaborative Research grant.
 For more see https://indigenousflorida.domains.unf.edu/

 P. Scott Brown is professor of Art History and interim dean of the Dean of the Hicks Honors College at UNF.